Introduction: Why API 598 Matters

 √ API 623: Steel Globe Valves

-Key Note: API 598 is a testing standard.
-Valve design/material requirements are defined in product standards (e.g., API 6D).
+Key Point: API 598 is a test standard.
+Valve designs/materials are specified by product standards (API 6D and the like).
 Contracts must reference BOTH.

 Practical Guidance for Professionals